Finsternavy/ChristCompanions/README.md

 ---

-**Christ Companions** - Bringing the Bible to life through modern technology.
+**Cross Companions** - Bringing the Bible to life through modern technology.